TUMFTM/edgar_digital_twin/source/vehicle_dynamics_parameter/README.md

 ## Experiment example
 This is a sample from the experiments done using the second approach (Continuous speed increase).
-The plots of data recorded originate from three main sources: VW series sensors, Novatel GPS + IMU and Correvit sensor.
+The plots of data recorded originate from three main sources: VW series sensors, GPS + IMU and Correvit sensor.

 <p align="center">
 <img